Govindggupta/GenAI/class8-knowledge_graph/README.md

 so by this we are adding the entities into the db and similarly relationships can be done

 ### 2. langchain
+in this method we use langchain to create the knowledge graph and create nodes and edges

+### 3. mem0
+in this mem0 create the graph and also the embedding of the nodes into the vector database